New Brunswick Center Celebrates 30th Anniversary

 Academics is one facet of the Center’s work; community service is another.
 The New Brunswick Center is an active task force member of New Brunswick Tomorrow, the New Brunswick Domestic Violence Prevention Coalition, Elijah’s Promise, and the Central Jersey Latino Chamber of Commerce.
 It assisted the Mexican Consulate with a passport project and it continues to support key initiatives meant to provide a wide range of assistance to the diverse people of New Brunswick.

-For example, working with Democracy House, Middlesex County College's service-learning program, the Center has offered free tax preparation services to the community for years.
+For example, working with Democracy House, Middlesex County College’s service-learning program, the Center has offered free tax preparation services to the community for years.
 This year saw 120 tax returns completed with a total refund amount of $185,000.
 The New Brunswick Center has played a key role in reaching out to high school students from the area to participate in the Summer Bridge program, sponsored by Johnson & Johnson.
-It has helped coordinate activities for another summer program, sponsored by the Puerto Rican Action Board, that uses the arts to prevent violence.
+It has helped coordinate activities for another summer program, sponsored by the Puerto Rican Action Board, which uses the arts to prevent violence.

 Regularly throughout the year, the Center offers workshops on the financial aid application process for prospective college students.
 The program, run in conjunction with the New Jersey Higher Education Student Assistance Authority, allows students to receive help in completing financial aid documents.